cisco/mindmeld/source/userguide/deep_neural_nets.rst

 A Whitespace tokenizer tokenizes a query into a sequence of tokens by splitting it at whitespaces.
 The result are tokens that are simply the words present in the query.
-This tokenization strategy is state-less and the sequence of tokens produced will be same irrespective of the queries present in the training data.
+This tokenization strategy is state-less and the sequence of tokens produced for an input text will be same irrespective of the queries present in the training data.

 2. ``'char-tokenizer'``
 """""""""""""""""""""""

 A Character tokenizer tokenizes a query into a sequence of characters present in it.
-This tokenization strategy is state-less and the sequence of tokens produced will be same irrespective of the queries present in the training data.
+This tokenization strategy is state-less and the sequence of tokens produced for an input text will be same irrespective of the queries present in the training data.

 3. ``'bpe-tokenizer'``
 """"""""""""""""""""""

 A `Byte-Pair Encoding (BPE) tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#bytepair-encoding-bpe>`_ tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
-This tokenization strategy is state-ful and the sequence of tokens produced might not be same if the queries present in the training data change.
+This tokenization strategy is state-ful and the sequence of tokens produced for an input text might not be same if the queries present in the training data change.
 This tokenizer is implemented using the `Huggingface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`_.

 4. ``'wordpiece-tokenizer'``
 """"""""""""""""""""""""""""

 A `Word-Piece tokenizer <https://huggingface.co/docs/transformers/tokenizer_summary#wordpiece>`_ tokenizes a query into a sequence of sub-words based on a vocabulary created from all of the queries in the training data.
-This tokenization strategy is state-ful and the sequence of tokens produced might not be same if the queries present in the training data change.
+This tokenization strategy is state-ful and the sequence of tokens produced for an input text might not be same if the queries present in the training data change.
 This tokenizer is implemented using the `Huggingface's Tokenizer library <https://huggingface.co/docs/tokenizers/python/latest/index.html>`_.

 5. ``'huggingface_pretrained-tokenizer'``
 """""""""""""""""""""""""""""""""""""""""

 A tokenizer pretrained and available as part of `Huggingface transformers <https://huggingface.co/docs/transformers/index>`_ library.
-Although this tokenization strategy is state-ful due to its pretraining, the sequence of tokens produced will be same irrespective of the queries present in the training data.
+Although this tokenization strategy is state-ful (due to its pretraining), the sequence of tokens produced for an input text will be same irrespective of the queries present in the training data.
 To use this tokenizer, set the ``tokenizer_type`` and ``pretrained_model_name_or_path`` keys appropriately as follows: {``tokenizer_type``: ``'huggingface_pretrained-tokenizer'``, ``pretrained_model_name_or_path``: ``'distilbert-base-uncased'``}.